 You only have one goal with an MQL: keep your brand in front of them.

 By definition, an MQL is a prospective customer.
 They’re just not ready to buy today.
 However, if you play your cards right, they will be ready to buy at some time in the future.

-In B2B sales, where sales leads times can be months or even years, this is very important .
+In B2B sales, where sales lead times can be measured months or even years, this is very important .
 Someone interested in what you sell might take 12 months or more before the right budget is available or the organisation is ready to make the changes, or a new manager has come on board and is ready to commit.

 If you do nothing in the intervening time they will very likely forget about you and buy from the company they last spoke with.

 I’ve lost count of the number of times people on our nurture list have emailed or called after 12 months or more and said: “I finally have budget for that project – when can we meet to work out what needs to be done”.

 This is the lead nurturing process and is critical to success.